Trump's Protectionism Could Harm Texas

 Essentially, it boils down to whether Texas consumers and businesses are willing to pay higher prices to save Rust Belt jobs and possibly halt the loss of manufacturing jobs to other countries.
 Even last fall, some traditional Republicans such as the Koch brothers were objecting to the Brady plan.
 Koch Industries has several large refineries in Texas.

-The areas we need to examine are trade deals, the Export-Import Bank and the border wall.
+Other areas we need to examine are trade deals, the Export-Import Bank and the border wall.

-With his policy of “America first,” President Trump quickly put his signature on a form of economic isolationism by pulling the United States out of the Trans Pacific Partnership and declaring a desire to renegotiate the NAFTA.
+With his policy of “America first,” President Trump quickly put his signature on a form of economic isolationism by pulling the United States out of the Trans-Pacific Partnership and declaring a desire to renegotiate the NAFTA.
 Also in signing an order to build a “wall” on the border, Trump signaled that he might force Mexico to pay for it by withholding financial aid to our neighbor to the south, asking “the head of each executive department and agency” to “identify and quantify all sources of direct and indirect Federal aid or assistance to the Government of Mexico on an annual basis over the past five years.”
 However, in the ever shifting sands of Trump land, the very next day, he proposed the 20 percent tax on all imports from Mexico.

-While Trump’s actions probably please anti-globalists, unions such as the AFL-CIO and xenophobes, they have upset Mexican officials, and Texas businesses that are dependent on trade are understandably worried.
+While Trump’s actions probably please anti-globalists, unions such as the AFL-CIO, they have upset Mexican officials, and Texas businesses that are dependent on trade are understandably worried.
 Mexican President Enrique Peña Nieto cancelled a trip to Washington after Trump tweeted that Mexico should pay for the wall.
 Economy Minister Ildefonso Guajardo said Mexico might withdraw from NAFTA if it is renegotiated to Mexico’s disadvantage.
 “The strategy for this treaty needs to be one in which everyone wins.
 It’s impossible to sell it here at home if there aren’t clear benefits for Mexico.”

 You need look no farther than Laredo to know NAFTA has been good for Texas.
 The city’s population boomed from a pre-NAFTA total of 133,000 to 255,000 today.
 The Associated Press reported last fall that 14,000 tractor-trailer rigs cross the border here every day.
 The International Trade Administration of the U.S. Department of Commerce reports that $248.2 billion in goods and products were exported from Texas, with $92.4 billion of that going to Mexico, followed by $25.5 billion to Canada and $11.5 billion to China.
 Computers and electronics were the top export, with petroleum and coal running a close second.

-Not only is Trump targeting NAFTA for renegotiation, he also is adding his weight to Republican efforts to eliminate the Export Import Bank, which the tea party faction considers corporate welfare.
+Not only is Trump targeting NAFTA for renegotiation, he also is adding his weight to Republican efforts to eliminate the Export-Import Bank, which the tea party faction considers corporate welfare.
 The Ex-Im Bank, as it is known, guarantees bank loans for businesses that want to trade in foreign markets and only pays out when loans default.
 The total export value of loans guaranteed by the bank from 2013-17 has been $21 billion, much of which went to major oil drilling and construction companies for the export of equipment.
 The top three export destinations were Mexico, Colombia, and Australia.
 While some of the loan guarantees run into the hundreds of millions of dollars, one of the smaller ones was, oddly, just $962 for Dell computers in Austin.

 Some of the Ex-Im Bank’s toughest opponents are Texans, though.
 A fight against reauthorizing the bank last year was led by Republicans, Representative Jeb Hensarling of Dallas and U.S. Senator Ted Cruz.
 As governor, Rick Perry was a supporter of the bank, but switched positions before his unsuccessful 2016 run for the Republican presidential nomination.
 In a 2015 editorial in the Wall Street Journal, as reported by the Texas Tribune, Perry said he had supported the bank because “shutting down the Ex-Im Bank would mean unilaterally disarming in a fight that Europe and China intend to win.”
 As a presidential candidate, though, he wrote, “We can’t let Ex-Im get in the way of reforms that would expand opportunity for all Americans.”